John T. Hughes (politician): Career outside politics

 Hughes, along with several partners, incorporated the Copper Mountain Mining Company in 1903, to explore, mine and process ore.
 In 1904 and 1905 he entered into several real estate projects.
-The first was the organization of the Riverside Land & Development Company, which entailed the development of 1000 one-acre lots on property located between Main Street and the Santa Cruz River, north of the Southern Pacific Railway line.
+The first was the organization of the Riverside Land & Development Company, which entailed the development of 1000 one-acre lots on property located between Main Street and the Santa Cruz River, north of the Southern Pacific Railroad line.
 His real estate interests were not confined to Arizona, as in January 1905 he joined a group of 3 other investors to develop property in Oceanside, California.
 Later that year, he formed a corporation with several other partners called The Arizona Home Starters Association, which was established to purchase and develop real estate projects, as well as potentially developing mercantile and industrial entities.
 He also owned orange groves outside of Los Angeles.
 In 1909, he, his father, and another two partner, formed a mining company, Gold Bullion Mines.
 Their property was located sixty-fives southwest of Tucson, and consisted of twenty-four claims, which produced gold, silver, and molybdenum.
 After his father's death in November 1915, Hughes was elected the president of the company in January 1916.

 In 1912, Hughes incorporated the Imperial Mines Company, with his partner, E. S. Tryon.
 In 1916 Hughes endowed a scholarship for the law department at the University of Arizona, and named it after his father.

 While running for the senate in 1916, Hughes was the lead defense attorney in the murder trial of three Pima County Deputies: Joe Wiley, Thomas Jones, and Ramon Salazar.
 The three were accused of murdering a Mrs. Bates near Tucson.
 The three men were convicted of second degree murder and sentenced to 10 years to life in October 1916.
 In the general election, while Buchanan won, Hughes lost to F. O. Goodell.